centarro/commerce-docs/docs/v2/developer-guide/index.md

     category: docs
 ---

 This section is for anyone implementing Drupal Commerce.
-It explains dependencies and how they are used and shows differents integration options.
+It explains dependencies and how they are used and shows different integration options.

 The Developer guide is primarily for audiences who may have a WooCommerce background, for example.
 It is assumed for anyone who is using Drupal Commerce for the first time.